idia640/presentations/week05/PITCHME.md

 - Cognitive task driven by prior knowledge, current context ("display gist"), and goals
 - Visual search time is reduced by "pop-out"
-- Proximity matters
+- Proximity (groupings) matters
 - Attention prioritizes task relevant objects thus biasing the process
+- We process "what" information differently than "where" information

 Note:

 Last week we talked about visual queries and introduced the idea of "aligning (user) perception".
 This is just a brief re-cap on what we learned last week.

 Our eye differs dramatically from a camera.
 Cameras capture light and distribute information evenly across a plane.
 Our eyes capture information differentially from the fovea to the periphery of the retina.
-We are attuned to luminance, contrasts, shapes and movement -- our perception of color is a psychological response that is subjective.
+We are attuned to luminance, contrast, shapes and movement -- our perception of color is a psychological response that is subjective.

 Ware describes perception (within a task-based context) as visual queries.
 "Visual information from the display is processed as a feature space map weighted according to a search pattern.
 A visual scanning strategy is activated based on prior knowledge, display gist, and the task."
 (Ware, p.
 399)

+(With this in mind, consider carefully the addition of un-essential objects into your visual design.)

 During eye movement, choosing the next based target location is also driven by prior knowledge, display gist, and task.

-But because pre-attentive search is a parallel process where the entire visual area is simultaneously analyzed using low level features, visual search is most efficient is a target pattern is pre-attentively distinct; A very distinct target will be found in a single eye movement.
+Because "pre-attentive" search is a parallel process where the entire visual area is simultaneously analyzed using low level features, visual search is most efficient; a very distinct target will be found in a single eye movement.

 As Ware also notes, "a small number of cognitive markers may be placed in a working memory spatial map of the display to hold task-relevent information when necessary."
 (Ware, p.
 399)